onja-org/w2_css_bootstrap_advanced_project/README.md

 - Icons, headings, and descriptions
 - Equal height cards
 - Responsive (stacks on mobile)
+- Find the text in `starter-files/content.txt` and the icons in `assets/images/`

 ### Feature Content
 1. **AI-Powered Analytics** (icon: chart-bar)